 Emely soon drops the kids off at a Convoy of Hope program center, where bowls of hot food wait for them, and continues her daily routine selling cleaning supplies.
 She visits her regular customers and hopes to pick up a few new ones.
 Her life of hunger and unpayable medical bills feels like it was ages ago.
 But the people closest to Emely know her former life of poverty isn’t as distant a memory as it seems.
 Just a few short months ago, her situation was very different.

 “I was frustrated and hopeless,” Emely recalls.
 A doctor had ordered her husband, Daniel, to stop working in the sugarcane fields.
-The oppressive heat El Salvador experiences all year long was more than his body could handle.
+The oppressive heat that El Salvador experiences year long was more than his body could handle.

 Emely had taken the news as best she could, but the countdown to dinnertime was always ticking.
 Bananas growing in the yard were the family’s only dependable food source.

-Convoy decided to equip Marleni with food, training, and Convoy staff to advise, measure the children’s progress, and encourage them along the way.
+Convoy decided to equip Marleni with food, training, and Convoy teams to advise, measure the children’s progress, and encourage them along the way.
 Recounting the first days seeing her kids eat at the program center, Emely closes her eyes and smiles.
 “It helps a lot.
 My kids love the soy and rice.”

 For Emely’s family, the burden of hunger — one of the most obvious effects of poverty — began subsiding as soon as the center began flourishing.
 Sadly, the roots of poverty aren’t eradicated so easily.
 Emely’s financial situation was better now that the children were being fed, but they only had just enough to get by each day.
 There was no way she could save for the future or pay for emergency expenses.

 As the program center in Emely’s community grew, Convoy of Hope decided to start a Women’s Empowerment program to train women how to start businesses.
 This news spread like wildfire, but there was a catch: the program was specifically designed to help single mothers.
 Emely was not single, but her husband’s condition made it as if she was.
-As Convoy of Hope staff came to know her better, it became obvious that the potential to help Emely entire family was boundless.
+As Convoy of Hope teams came to know her better, it became obvious that the potential to help Emely’s entire family was boundless.

-Roxanna, a Convoy of Hope employee, guides women through weeks of training, teaching them everything from calculating revenue and savings to market evaluation.
+Roxanna, a Convoy of Hope employee, guides women through weeks of training by teaching them everything from calculating revenue and savings to market evaluation.
 Incredibly, some of the women are learning to read and write as they go.
 Others, like Emely, get to put their skills into practice right away in their own business.

 Emely received the seed capital she needed to start her business after completing weeks of classes.
 She immediately invested in cleaning supplies and sold them door to door.
 Business was great.
 For the first time, Emely had enough money to buy food and medication for her husband.

 As revenue flowed in, Emely expanded her business.
-She wasn’t just selling supplies; she was buying wholesale and distributing on a larger scale.
+She wasn’t just selling supplies, she was buying wholesale and distributing on a larger scale.
 The training she received was working.
 Her eager hands kept busy, but there were bigger fish in the sea.

 “I knew the fish business would make more money than other businesses in this area,” said Emely.
 After saving enough money from her cleaning supply business, Emely bought 25 pounds of fish from a man on the beach.
 With a bucket balanced on her head, this time filled with fish, she walked her town’s dusty roads.
 Her smile, fairness, and drive won her customer after customer.